-- A. Defendants shall compensate Plaintiffs for their actual, special and consequential damages; - B. Plaintiffs shall recover punitive damages against Defendants; - C. Plaintiffs shall be granted Declaratory Relief as set forth herein; - D. Defendants shall compensate Plaintiffs for their attorney's fees; - E. Defendants shall pay prejudgment and post-judgment interest at the maximum legal rate; - F. Plaintiffs shall recover their costs in bringing this action; and - G. Plaintiffs shall recover any and all such other relief whether in law or in equity upon which this this Court may deem just and appropriate.
+- A. Defendants shall compensate Plaintiffs for their actual, special, and consequential damages; - B. Plaintiffs shall be granted Declaratory Relief as set forth herein; - C. Defendants shall compensate Plaintiffs for their attorney's fees; - D. Defendants shall pay prejudgment and post-judgment interest at the maximum legal rate; - E. Plaintiffs shall recover their costs in bringing this action; and - F Plaintiffs shall recover any and all such other relief whether in law or in equity upon which this this Court may deem just and appropriate.